-- 3.1 The E-safety Policy applies to all users/all students and staff/all members of the College community who have access to the College IT systems, whether on the premises or under the duty-of-care of the College. - 3.2 The E-safety Policy extends to all stakeholders if and when their online conduct has an impact on the wellbeing and/or ability to learn/work of any member of the college community, or on the reputation of the college or any member of the college. - 3.3 All users of College IT systems must agree to the ICT Acceptable Use Policy; which includes the e-Safety policy statements, each time they logon to the College network. - 3.4 The E-safety Policy applies to all use of the internet and forms of electronic communication such as email, mobile phone, social media sites and use of images/video of the College community.
-In addition to this, students are asked upon enrolment to sign a student charter in which acceptable use of all IT is noted and students are required to abide by.
+- 3.1 The E-safety Policy applies to all users/all students and staff/all members of the College community who have access to the College IT systems, whether on the premises or under the duty-of-care of the College. - 3.2 The E-safety Policy extends to all stakeholders if and when their online conduct has an impact on the wellbeing and/or the ability of any member of the college community to learn or work, or on the reputation of the college or any member of the college. - 3.3 All users of College IT systems must agree to the ICT Acceptable Use Policy, which includes the e-Safety policy statements, each time they log onto the College network. - 3.4 The E-safety Policy applies to all use of the internet and forms of electronic communication such as email, mobile phone, social media sites and use of images/video of the College community. - 3.5 Students are asked upon enrolment to sign a student charter in which acceptable use of all IT is noted and students are required to abide by.